mathew-fleisch/HTML-Injector/README.md

      /includes/event-YY-template-header-1.html
 ```

-- Copy the rest of the html from after the html title tag to the first occurrence of the css class “container” and save:
+- Copy the rest of the html from after the html title tag to the first occurrence of the css class "container" and save:

 ```
      /includes/event-YY-template-header-2.html
 ```

-- Finally copy the html from css class “footer” to the end of the document and save:
+- Finally copy the html from css class "footer" to the end of the document and save:

 ```
      /includes/event-YY-template-footer.html